Imperial Villa of Vicarello: History

 Domitian owned and developed several large villa-estates in Italy including those at the Alban Hills, Tusculum, Antium, Anxur, Circeii, and Baiae.

-Domitian had probably acquired large tracts of land around Vicarello in this period and around the lake to secure more water sources, which had been made easier after 60 AD when the lake's level suddenly rose, flooding every lakeside villa and other infrastructure.
-With these additional sources, he probably began a new aqueduct project to supply Rome starting from the Vicarello springs.
+Domitian had probably acquired large tracts of land around Vicarello and the nearby lake to secure additional water sources.
+This became easier after 60 AD when the lake's level suddenly rose, flooding every lakeside villa and other infrastructure.
+With these new sources, Domitian probably began a new aqueduct project to supply Rome starting from the Vicarello springs.
 The aqueduct was later completed under Trajan as the Aqua Traiana whose remains are in the higher reaches of the stream behind the thermal baths.

 After the fall of the Roman Empire, the baths suffered partial destruction, first by the Saracens and then by the Longobards.
-In 1692 the baths area was sold to the Roman Hungarian College, which in 1737 built the thermal baths of Bagni di Vicarello.
+In 1692, the bath area was sold to the Roman Hungarian College, which in 1737 built the thermal baths of Bagni di Vicarello.

-In the sixteenth century a hunting-lodge was built overlooking the lake and on the remains of the Roman villa/vicus by the Orsini family, which was remodelled in the 17th century by Valadier as a fine palazzo known as the Villa Valadier (or Casina or Casale).
+In the sixteenth century a hunting-lodge was built overlooking the lake and on the remains of the Roman villa/vicus by the Orsini family.
+It was remodelled in the 17th century by Valadier as a fine palazzo known as the Villa Valadier (or Casina or Casale).

-In 1930 the management of the baths was entrusted to German nuns who managed it until 1970.
+In 1930, the management of the baths was entrusted to German nuns who managed it until 1970.
 After the sale of the Vicarello estate to the Vicarello Agricultural Society in 1983 the thermal baths were closed and are still abandoned.
-In 1989 the Agricultural Company was taken over by Vicarello Spa, an Italian company.
+In 1989, the Agricultural Company was taken over by Vicarello Spa, an Italian company.